The dates on food labels can be confusing. The truth is, they often have nothing to do with food safety. Here's what you really need to know.

 For instance, milk that has been continuously refrigerated will usually remain drinkable for about one week after the "sell by" date on the package.
 Likewise, you can store ground beef in your refrigerator for 1 to 2 days after purchasing it, even if the sell-by date expires during that time.

 Expires On: The only place you’re likely to encounter this type of date is on infant formula and some baby foods, which are the only food products the federal government regulates with regard to dating.
-You should always use the product before this date has passed.
+You should always use the product before this expiration date has passed.